thecoddiwompler/SQL-Practice/Qualifying Criteria/README.md

     1. The person should have both the criteria as 'Y' .
     2. There should be at least 2 people in his team who qualify for the program.

-Write an SQL query to find all the qualified members along with their teams.
+Write a SQL query to find all the qualified members along with their teams.
 </br>
 Return the result table in any order.